MikkelDitlevOlsen1/Computational-Modelling-of-Cooperation-Behavior-using-Bayesian-Inference/README.md

 pip install -r requirements.txt

-2. Run the `Data_collection.py` script located in the `data_processing` folder.
+2. Run the `Data_collection.py` script located in the `Data_Processing` folder.
 This script is responsible for collecting and processing the data required for the main notebooks.
 Please provide the necessary data files or sources as instructed by the script.
 The processed data will be saved for later use in the main notebooks.

-3. Once the data collection and processing are complete, you can proceed to use the main notebook files located in the `model` folder.
+3. Once the data collection and processing are complete, you can proceed to use the main notebook files located in the `Models` folder.
 These notebooks contain the core functionality and analysis for the project.

 ## Notebooks

-The following is a list of the main notebook file in the `model` folder:
+The following is a list of the main notebook file in the `Models` folder:

-1. `Evaluating_mcmc_multi.ipynb`:
+1. `Classifier.ipynb`: contains classification of the best-fit model for each subject
-2. `Evaluating_mcmc_one.ipynb`:
+2. `Evaluating_mcmc_multi.ipynb`: contains evaluations of the model support and model selection results
-3. `Fehr_schmidt_new.ipynb`:
+3. `Evaluating_mcmc_one.ipynb`: contains evaluations of results from MCMC on the Fehr-Schmidt model
-4. `MCMC_multi.ipynb`:
+4. `Fehr_schmidt_new.ipynb`: fits the Fehr-Schmidt model on each subject
-5. `MCMC_one.ipynb`:
+5. `MCMC_multi.ipynb`: runs MCMC with the Fehr-Schmidt model and the five alternative utility functions
-6. `Utility_maping.ipynb`:
+6. `MCMC_one.ipynb`: runs MCMC on the Fehr-Schmidt model
-7. `classifyer.ipynb`:
+7. `Utility_maping.ipynb`: maps out the Fehr-Schmidt model and the five alternative utility functions

 Feel free to explore and use these notebooks according to your needs.